☀️ 30% off any plan — Starter, Prime, or Premier — but only until June 17 Upgrade Now

 How does online broadcasting actually work?

 Traditional radio uses physical transmitters.
-Online radio uses a streaming server to send your audio data over the internet to any device with a connection.
+Online radio is a form of radio broadcasting delivered through a streaming server rather than over the air, which is also the basis of modern live broadcasting from home to any device with an internet connection.

 What tools do I need to start?